wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/30870969-87e52558-a2a2-11e7-8cfa-454fe9081c64.png">
 <img alt="terraform-comp-colored-650x261-36439" width="650" height="261" src="https://user-images.githubusercontent.com/300046/30870914-62437728-a2a2-11e7-8e6a-e3c847f7984f.jpg"><small>(Click to pop-up full screen image <a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">colorized from Gruntwork's blog</a>)</small></a>

-Terraform's advantage over Amazon's Cloud Formation scripts is that Terraform can also provision on-premises servers running OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> -- "anything with an API".
+Terraform's advantage over Amazon's Cloud Formation scripts is that Terraform can also provision <strong>on-premises</strong> servers running OpenStack as well as AWS, Azure, Google Cloud, Digitial Ocean, Fastly, and other <a href="#CloudProviders">cloud providers</a> -- "anything with an API".

-Terraform makes infrastructure provisioning Repeatable.
+Terraform makes infrastructure provisioning: Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.

 Terraform and Ansible can work in unison and complement each other.
 Terraform can bootstrap the underlying cloud infrastructure and then Ansible provisions the user space.
 To test a service on a dedicated server, skip using Terraform and run the Ansible playbook on that machine.
-Linux Academy has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> by Derek Morgan who shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.
+Derek Morgan has a <a target="_blank" href="https://github.com/linuxacademy/terransible">"Deploy to AWS with Ansible and Terraform" video class</a> at LinuxAcademy which shows how to do just that, with <a target="_blank" href="https://github.com/linuxacademy/terransible">code</a> and <a target="_blank" href="https://www.lucidchart.com/documents/view/c1ceaa2b-647c-49bd-9dca-bcaffc04be3b">diagram</a>.

 <a name="Immutable"></a>